TikTok's biggest trends right now (2025)

 The quirky dance from the Netflix show ‘Wednesday’ became a viral dance challenge in December, 2022.
 The song ‘I’ll dance with my hands’ became an instant favorite for TikTok users.
 Watch the dance challenge TikTok trend here.

 TikTok is the trendsetter for video content.
-Easily create content and post videos to the world’s fastest-growing social platform with Clipchamp.
+Easily create content and post videos to the world’s fastest-growing social platform with Clipchamp video editor.

 Edit your video with our pro-style features, then add unique to TikTok touches like a trending sound or song.
 And with our TikTok integration, it’s quick and easy to upload directly from your desktop.
 Not sure where to start?
 Head over to our ready-to-use TikTok template library.